godot-dimensions/g4mf/specification/specification.md

 ```

 If `"dimension"` is not defined or is not an integer, the file is not a valid G4MF file.
 The G4MF format is designed to be extensible as an N-dimensional format, but most of the use cases and documentation will focus on 4D files.
 Implementations MAY only support any subset of dimensions, such as only 4D, only 5D, or even only 3D.
 Implementations MAY choose to entirely ignore files with unsupported dimensions, or read them discarding the unsupported dimensions.

+For convenience, the details of the asset header are in a separate file: [G4MF Asset](parts/asset.md).

 ## Scene Hierarchy